Using a single dumbbell and unilateral exercises (single-sided exercises) to build strong ABS, while raising your heart rate to burn calories!

 Targets: The arms, back (lats), chest, shoulders, lower abs, upper abs and core.

-How to do a Dumbbell Pullover + Weighted V-Up Toe Touch:
+How To Do A Dumbbell Pullover And Weighted V-Up Toe Touch

 Lying on your back, with legs straight overhead, hold one dumbbell between your hands with arms extended overhead.